Beliavsky/Fortran-code-on-GitHub/README.md

 [errorfx](https://github.com/aradi/errorfx): simple library for demonstrating exception like error handling strategy in Fortran, by Bálint Aradi.
 It provides an error handling mechanism which is robust, convenient, and PURE.

-[errstat](https://github.com/degawa/errstat): error status and message handling library for Modern Fortran, by Tomohiro Degawa
+[errstat](https://github.com/degawa/errstat): error status and message handling library for Modern Fortran, by Tomohiro Degawa.
+Also [fassert](https://github.com/degawa/fassert), a simple assertion library

 [ferror](https://github.com/jchristopherson/ferror): library to assist with error handling in Fortran projects